AadarshMoudgil/Blog-Automation/README.md

-# Blog-Automation
+# 🤖 Blog Automation with AI + Social Media Posting

+## 📌 Project Overview
+Built an AI Automation system for a client to streamline blog promotion.
-AI automation for blog promotion: A WordPress webhook captures blog data, ChatGPT generates platform-specific intros, and API integrations auto-post to LinkedIn and Facebook.
-Client simply publishes on WordPress—saving time and ensuring consistent cross-platform sharing.
+A WordPress webhook captures the blog title and link, then ChatGPT generates platform-specific introductions.
+Using API integrations, the system automatically posts the content to LinkedIn and Facebook.

+The client now only needs to publish on WordPress, saving time and ensuring consistent cross-platform promotion.

+---

+## 🎯 Project Goals
+The client wanted to eliminate the repetitive manual process of:
+- Publishing blogs on their WordPress-based React website
+- Manually writing custom introductions
+- Posting separately on **LinkedIn** and **Facebook**

+---

+## 🛠 My Solution
+- Created a **WordPress webhook** to capture blog title + link on publish
+- Integrated **ChatGPT** to generate platform-specific introductions
+- Built an automation layer with **LinkedIn & Facebook APIs**
+- Final system posts introduction + blog link automatically to both platforms

+---

+## ✅ Impact
+- Reduced workflow to **1 step** → publish on WordPress
+- Saved client **hours every week** by removing repetitive manual posting
+- Ensured **consistent and professional promotion** across multiple platforms

+---

+## 📸 Screenshots

+---

+## 🧩 Skills & Deliverables
+- **API Development & Integration**
+- **Automation Systems**
+- **AI Content Creation** (ChatGPT)
+- **Node.js**

+---

+## 🔮 Future Improvements
+- Add Twitter/X integration
+- Enable image + hashtag auto-generation